-An Affordability Assessment is designed to help the lender assess whether you can afford to make repayments over the full length of a loan and if the loan is sustainable for you.
+Affordability assessments take your incomings and outgoings into consideration to help lenders assess whether you can afford to make repayments over the full length of a loan and if the loan is sustainable for you.

-Whether you’re getting a mortgage or taking out a doorstep loan, any responsible lender will look at your incomings and outgoings to find out if you can afford to pay back the money you’ve applied to borrow plus any interest and charges.
+Whether you’re getting a mortgage or taking out a home collected loan, any responsible lender will look at your financial situation to help determine if you can afford to pay back the money you’ve applied to borrow plus any interest and charges.

-When everything is collected, the lender can calculate whether you’ll be able to keep up with the payment schedule you’re looking to agree to.
-They can then make a decision to lend you the amount you’ve requested, or let you know you can borrow a lower amount providing this is suitable for the reason for credit.
+Taking all this into account, the lender will calculate whether you’ll be able to afford the loan and keep up with the payment schedule that’s been proposed.
+They can then make a decision to lend you the amount you’ve requested, based on whether the loan is suitable for you.

 Sustainability considers how the loan will fit in with your circumstances and whether it’s an appropriate agreement.
 This means that you can afford to make the repayments over the full length of the loan and you’ll be able to pay back without causing financial problems.
 For a loan to be sustainable, it shouldn’t cause the borrower ‘undue difficulties’, meaning:

 The affordability assessment process will vary, depending on which lender you’ve applied to borrow money from.
 After you’ve made an application, you may need to sit down with the lender to talk about your loan, or they might do it remotely.

 The lender may need to see paperwork that supports your application, which could include:

 To ensure the loan arrangement is affordable, suitable, and sustainable for you, it’s important to be as accurate as possible when outlining your incomings and outgoings.

 If the affordability assessment finds that you can’t afford to pay back the loan amount requested, this will leave a footprint on your credit file which may impact your ability to obtain credit in the future.
 If you are unclear as to why you have failed the affordability assessment, speak to the lender directly or alternatively you could obtain a copy of your credit file from the credit bureau.